areski/cdr-pusher/README.md

 ## Deployment

-This application aims to be run as Go Service, it can be run by Supervisord.
+This application aims to be run as Service, it can easily be run by Supervisord.

 ### Install Supervisord